readleyj/WebGL-Procedural-Terrain-Generation/README.md

 # WebGL-Procedural-Terrain-Generation
-Procedural terrain generator in WebGL written for the Fundamentals of Computer Graphics course at ADA University
+Procedural terrain generator in WebGL written for the Fundamentals of Computer Graphics course at ADA University.
+The project uses the Common library from the companion code of Interactive Computer Graphics (7th edition).

 ![image](image.png)